 Historically the Higonokami is a classic pocket knife, extensively used by farmers and artisans in Japan from the late nineteenth century.
 Roughly translated, the name means Lord-of-Higo, a title given by a Shogun to honour his Samurai.

 This item is not for sale to under 18 year olds.
-By placing an order for this item you are declaring that you are 18 years of age or over.
-This item must be used responsibly and appropriately.
+It must be used responsibly and appropriately.

 Materials: Aogami Blue Paper steel, brass